ElliotNB/nimbly/README.md

 		// when the user clicks this button, we update this.data.person_id. unlike the two buttons above,
 		// there is no uiBinding for this.data.person_id, but there is a dataBinding.
 The dataBinding for "person_id"
 		// invokes the _fetchLarry method.
-THe _fetchNewPatient method fires off an XHR request that retrieves
+The _fetchNewPatient method fires off an XHR request that retrieves
 		// new patient data once that new patient data is stored on this.data it triggers a uiBinding
 		// which updates the display automatically
 		jqDom.find(".load_next_patient_btn").on("click", function() {